mr-rycho/embian/README.md

 The `Main` class reads login options and the command and then creates an authenticated Emby connection and passes it to a command's class e.g. `CrawlAndCommand` or `Browse`.

-The `CrawlAndCommand` first instantiates item strategies chosen by the user and runs `EmbyCrawler` with them.
+The `CrawlAndCommand` first instantiates item visitors chosen by the user and runs `EmbyCrawler` with them.
 The `EmbyCrawler` produces list of item operations that are executed by `CrawlAndCommand`.

 Unfortunately Embian gives no extensibility besides downloading sources and modifying.